liuzhier/SDLPalStudio/README.md

 # SDLPalStudio
- "XIN JIAN QIA XIA ZHUAN" g
+ "XIAN JIAN QI XIA ZHUAN" As "The Legend of Sword and Fairy" Or "Chinese Paladin" Game Data Editor